preethi-bhat/food-truck-biz/README.md

 # food-truck-biz
+This repository contains the code for the business logic service.

 Description of the problem
  - This app aims to create a service that tells the user what types of food trucks might be found near a specific location on a map.
 In addition, the user can enter the type of food or the name of the food cart that he/she wants to find around the user's current location.
 The results are displayed on the map and listed in a tabular fashion.